johan--/ruby_tutorial_projects/sample_app/README.md

 revert to the default (i.e., the profile page).
 Hint: Add to the test in Listing 9.26 by checking for the right value of session[:forwarding_url].

-### Chapter 10:
-* In Listing 10.42, both the activate and create_reset_digest methods make two calls to update_attribute, each of which requires a separate database transaction.
-By filling in the template shown in Listing 10.59, replace each pair of update_attribute calls with a single call to update_columns, which hits the database only once.
-After making the changes, verify that the test suite is still green.

 ### Chapter 11:
 * Refactor the Home page to use separate partials for the two branches of the if-else statement.